Nate Burleson: NFL

 Burleson attended a Broadcast Boot Camp put on by the NFL in 2012.
 After his playing career ended in 2014, he began working as an analyst for the NFL Network.
 In 2015, Burleson was also a member of the Detroit Lions preseason broadcast team as a color commentator for the Detroit Lions Television Network.
 In 2016, Good Morning Football debuted on NFL Network with Burleson, Kay Adams, Kyle Brandt, and Peter Schrager as co-hosts.
 Burleson joined the NFL on CBS team as a studio analyst for The NFL Today for the 2017 season, while still serving as co-host of Good Morning Football.
 He is a two-time Sports Emmy Award winner for Outstanding Studio Analyst (2021 and 2022).
 Burleson made headlines after his pregame predictions for Super Bowl LVII, in which he predicted the correct final score with the Kansas City Chiefs defeating the Philadelphia Eagles 38–35; in addition to accurately picking Patrick Mahomes as the game's MVP.

 CBS

 Burleson expanded his work with CBS and its sister properties in 2021, first as the color commentator for the NFL Wild Card game airing on Nickelodeon then as host for the first season of The Challenge: All Stars reunion show on Paramount+.
 By August, CBS had named Burleson a co-anchor for CBS Mornings, a retooling of CBS This Morning, alongside Gayle King and Tony Dokoupil.
 He also continued with Nickelodeon as a host of its new weekly highlights show NFL Slimetime and reteamed with Noah Eagle and Gabrielle Nevaeh Green on the network's 2022 Wild Card broadcast.
 The trio also called Nickelodeon's Christmas Day broadcast later in the year.
 The network later announced that Burleson would co-host the 2023 Kids' Choice Awards with social media superstar Charli D'Amelio.
+On June 11, 2024, it was announced that Burleson would host a revival of the classic game show Hollywood Squares, which premiered on January 16, 2025.
+On February 19, 2026, it was announced that Burleson would replace Ernie Johnson for the first two weeks of March Madness coverage, as Johnson announced his semi-retirement from hosting March Madness to focus on his increasing Inside the NBA duties for ESPN and ABC, with Johnson only hosting the Final Four and National Championship Game.